 Each night of our trips we camp in spacious, river side camps.
 We’ll have a chair circle as usual, but the chair will have a bit more space in between them to responsibly allow for fun conversations, games, and stories in the evenings.

 We already pride ourselves on a high level of sanitation on our trips but we’ve upped our standards even more.
 As usual we will have no-touch hand-washing stations in camp for using before/after eating, using the bathroom, or just because.

 Masks will be required in camp when you’re within 6 feet of anyone outside your family unit.

-We’ll have roomier transportation to get to and from the river and ask that everyone in the vans and busses wear a mask.
-Better yet, we’re recommending that each group have their cars shuttled so that you don’t have to ride in our vans at all.
+If you’re concerned about being in a bus or van with others, we recommend that each group have their cars shuttled to the take-out.
 On the Rogue River, you can set this up with the Galice Resort (shuttle to Foster Bar) and on the Middle Fork, give us a call and we can set it up for you.

-We ask that you bring masks for transportation and in camp when needed.
+We ask that you bring masks with you on your trip.
 If you have been diagnosed or have symptoms of COVID-19 any time up to three weeks before the trip we ask that you cancel your trip.